-Document Number: HWS-V01-0924 Issue Date: July 2024 Version Number: 02 Ī Status: FINAL Next Review Date: June 2025 Page 7 Linked to Policy Number: OPSP21 V01
+Document Number: APS-V01-0924 Issue Date: July 2024 Version Number: 02 Status: FINAL Next Review Date: June 2025 Page 7 Linked to Policy Number: OPSP21 V01

-- 12.2 Factors to be considered as part of this process are outlined below: - Is the curriculum effectively managed and are staff teaching RSE suitably skilled and knowledgeable? - Does the RSE curriculum reflect national guidance, local priorities and pupils' needs? - Are all pupils being taught the curriculum as intended? - Is the quality of teaching consistent across all classes and does it exemplify best practice? - Are the RSE resources used suitable and accessible? - 12.3 Our school will review this local protocol annually to ensure it continues to reflect its best practice and that it meets the requirements of the Witherslack Group Relationships and Sex (RSE) Policy.
+- Is the curriculum effectively managed and are staff teaching RSE suitably skilled and knowledgeable? - Does the RSE curriculum reflect national guidance, local priorities and pupils' needs? - Are all pupils being taught the curriculum as intended? - Is the quality of teaching consistent across all classes and does it exemplify best practice? - Are the RSE resources used suitable and accessible? - 12.
+Our school will review this local protocol annually to ensure it continues to reflect its best practice and - 3 that it meets the requirements of the Witherslack Group Relationships and Sex (RSE) Policy.